 We will be expecting great things for the lucky generation of offspring from equestrian royalty who have been born in the Chinese year of the horse — if a predetermined equestrian career wasn’t already on the cards, surely this is the icing on the cake?
 We expect they’ll be on a horse before they can walk or talk.

 And the proof is in the pudding.
 We’ve raided our birthday book and found a treasure trove of horsey heroes who were born in a year of the horse.

 Take racing’s Willie Carson (1942), Brough Scott (1942) and Choc Thornton (1978) — has being born in the year of the horse been a helping hand in their dazzling careers on the track?

-But it’s not all plain sailing.
+But beware: it won’t all be plain sailing.
 Those born in a horse year can also be impatient and hot-blooded.